|

 the time, published a paper in 1971 discussing hard welds caused by the use

-of “Active” bonded fluxes and subsequent rapid weld failures (Reference 2.)
+of “active” bonded fluxes and subsequent rapid weld failures (Reference 2.)

 We worked closely with Exxon, the API Vessel Committee and fabricators